 Just Because You Can Doesn’t Mean You Should

-I've been seeing a disturbing trend among some people who have recovered from chemical sensitivity, chronic fatigue syndrome, etc. Some of them have returned to dousing themselves or their homes with environmental toxins, drinking alcohol, eating sugar and other junk food and encouraging other MCS people to do the same.
+I’ve been seeing a disturbing trend among some people who have recovered from chemical sensitivity, chronic fatigue syndrome, etc. Some of them have returned to dousing themselves or their homes with environmental toxins, drinking alcohol, eating sugar and other junk food, and encouraging other MCS people to do the same.

 I think this is a very dangerous attitude and one that you should not adopt.

-Frequent exposure to environmental toxins can lead to many other chronic health conditions that are much more life threatening or devastating than hypersensitivity to chemicals and electromagnetic fields or chronic fatigue, like Parkinson's, Alzheimer's, heart disease, dementia and Cancer.
+Frequent exposure to environmental toxins can lead to many other chronic health conditions that are much more life-threatening or devastating than hypersensitivity to chemicals and electromagnetic fields or chronic fatigue, like Parkinson’s, Alzheimer’s, heart disease, dementia, and cancer.
 It would be foolish to overcome MCS only to develop a more serious condition several years down the road that wipes out your brain or your nervous system completely, or kills you.

-A diet that includes sugar, white flour and other processed ingredients, and even too many complex carbohydrates not only contributes to sensitivity to chemicals and fatigue, but it also leads to insulin resistance, type 2 diabetes, heart disease, obesity, cancer, depression, anxiety, addiction and much more.
+A diet that includes sugar, caffeine, white flour, and other processed ingredients, and even too many complex carbohydrates not only contributes to sensitivity to chemicals and fatigue, but it also leads to insulin resistance, type 2 diabetes, heart disease, obesity, cancer, depression, anxiety, addiction and much more.
 There are many reasons one should continue to eat a healthy diet.
-I wouldn't eat a bagel and pie from the regular bakery even if I could.
+I wouldn’t eat a bagel and pie from the regular bakery even if I could.

-Concerns About Brain Retraining or Limbic System Retraining
+Concerns About Limbic System Retraining

 One of the factors that I was uncomfortable with when first hearing about limbic system retraining, and I continue to be concerned about, is the message that we may give society about chemicals and diet.

-We have been fighting for years to gain credibility for health conditions that are triggered or perpetuated by poor diet and environmental toxins and promote awareness that environmental toxins are harmful to our heath.
+We have been fighting for years to gain credibility for health conditions that are triggered or perpetuated by poor diet and environmental toxins and promote awareness that environmental toxins are harmful to our health.
 It is very dangerous to dismiss this fact and talk as if they are not.

 If we convey a message that says these conditions can be easily overcome with brain retraining, nobody will be motivated to eat a healthy diet and take care of themselves.